Reactish-State

 }));

-// Using the actions
+// Use the custom actions

-selector can create derived states
+selector can create derived state

 import { selector } from "reactish-state";